Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 !!!note

-    We can execute `tree work` to view the work directory structure.
+    You can execute `tree work` to view the work directory structure.

 !!! warning